-3. BOARD STRUCTURE
+3. Board structure

-The Constitution provides for a minimum of three Directors and a maximum of ten Directors.
+The Constitution provides for a minimum of three Directors and a maximum of twelve Directors.

 The Company undertakes appropriate checks before appointing a person as a Director or putting forward a person as a candidate for election as a Director.
-All material information in the possession of the Company, which is relevant to whether or not a person should be elected or re-elected a Director, is provided to shareholders prior to an election taking place.
+All material information in the possession of the Company, which is relevant to whether or not a person should be elected or reelected as a Director, is provided to shareholders prior to an election taking place.

-At the date of this Statement, the Board comprises the Chairman, an independent non-executive Director and the Managing Director.
-The Chairman held the role of Executive Chairman from 31 March 2015 to 24 February 2016 and for this reason, is not independent.
+At the date of this Statement, the Board comprises the Chairman, two independent non-executive Directors and the Managing Director.
+The Chairman held the role of Executive Chairman from 31 March 2015 to 24 February 2016 and for this reason, is not considered independent.

-The Directors' Report included in the 2017 Annual Report provides the details of the Directors in office during the year ended 30 June 2017, together with their experience, expertise and qualifications and the number of Board meetings each attended during the year.
+The Directors' Report included in the 2018 Annual Report provides the details of the Directors in office during the year ended 30 June 2018, together with their experience, expertise and qualifications and the number of Board meetings each attended during the year.